 Knowing exactly when to upgrade your processor is tricky, especially since Intel and AMD regularly release new products.
-Some PC enthusiasts prefer to own the best components available, while others prefer to wait until their rigs are stuttering and ready for retirement.
+Some PC enthusiasts prefer to own the best gaming CPU available, while others prefer to wait until their rigs are stuttering and ready for retirement.

-If you want to find out the culprit causing strain on your PC, you can use MSI Afterburner – free overclocking software that displays CPU and GPU loads.
-Once you’ve fiddled about with the settings in the software, simply boot a game with it running in the background and keep an eye on the percentages.
-If your CPU is regularly hitting 90-100% while your GPU isn’t, then it’s time for that much-needed upgrade.
+If you’re desperate to boost FPS because your computer can’t keep up and want to find the culprit causing strain on your PC, you can use MSI Afterburner – a free overclocking tool that displays CPU and GPU loads.
+Once you’ve fiddled about with the settings in the software, boot a game with it running in the background and keep an eye on the percentages.
+If your GPU floats between 90-100%, it might be time to swap it for the best graphics card.
+If your processor is at fault, then it’s time for that much-needed CPU upgrade.

 Since there are so many CPUs to choose from, your first task is to select the right one for you.
 We can save you some time by skipping over the workstation offerings and going straight to our guide to the best gaming CPU, where we will keep you up to date with the latest and greatest from both Intel, AMD, and others that might disrupt the duopoly in the future.